learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/object-orientation/LECTURE.md

 ## Motivation / Why Should You Care?
 Who knows how many people are on Facebook?
 Close to a quarter of the world is on Facebook (roughly 2 billion).
 What do you think the average number of friends a user has?
 What about the number of photos?
 How many likes happen in a day?
-We're talking about trillions of pieces of data that Facebook tracks and stores on huge tracks on land that they bought literally just to store all their data.
+We're talking about trillions of pieces of data that Facebook tracks and stores on huge tracts of land that they bought literally just to store all their data.

 When you log in, how does Facebook know to your data?
 Your exact profile and data loaded for you and you alone, and not someone else's?
 How does that work?
 How in the world are they able to do that for 2 billion users?